animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 **Answer:** Qualia (uppercase).
 Next up.

 There are many reasons a teleological purpose could emerge.
 One is survival.
+Another is the presence of pain amid the everything-qualia that is emergent from teh random application of $\mathrm{I}$.

 ---